AgentMC/Sao20/Translate/En/Part9.md

 "Minion......
 It is a monster that cannot even speak.
 But he ...!"

-When Ronye shouted that, Zeppos, with its belly and chest penetrated by the steel-element stake, said with thunderous voice:
+When Ronye shouted that, Zeppos, with its belly and chest penetrated by the steel-element stakes, said with thunderous voice:

 "......
 It was not just you guys from Axiom Church who were doing research on Sacred Art.......
 His Majesty Krueger...... no, those of the oldest and most precious bloodline of the four imperial houses have been running a countless study in order to complete a certain Art since hundreds of years ago..."